Master of Professional Accounting

 Before enrolling in the course of study for the MPA degree, every candidate shall have:

-- Qualified for a New Zealand university degree with at least a B grade average in 300-level courses, or equivalent, or been admitted ad eundem statum as the holder of such a degree
+- qualified for a New Zealand university degree with at least a B grade average in 300-level courses, or equivalent, or been admitted ad eundem statum as the holder of such a degree, and

-- Been approved as a candidate for the degree by the Dean of Commerce
+- been approved as a candidate for the degree by the Dean of Commerce, and

 For the full entry requirements see the Regulations for the Master of Professional Accounting or use the admission requirements checker.